Virginia Sports Betting Laws

 Best of all, MyBookie has a nice bonus for those who like to bet big or bet often.
 When you make your first deposit as a new Virginia player at MyBookie, use promo code “MYB50” to get a 50% deposit match worth up to $1000 in free plays.
 This comes with a 10X rollover requirement, which means that it likely isn’t right for low-volume or small-money bettors, but for everyone else, it’s free money just for signing up!

 Legal Age To Bet On Sports In Virginia

-Since there is no exact law that states what the legal age to bet on sports in Virginia is, those that use online betting sites have referred to other state-issued gambling ages as means to determine it.
-The legal age to bet on horses is only 18 years old and the same goes for the charitable forms of gaming.
-Online offshore sportsbooks also require account holders to be 18 years or older so as long as you meet that age you should be good to go.
+Since there is no exact law that states what the legal age to bet on sports in Virginia is, those that use online betting sites have referred to other state-issued gambling ages as a means to determine it.
+The legal age to bet on horses is only 18 years old, and the same goes for the charitable forms of gaming available in the state.
+Online offshore sportsbooks also require account holders to be at least 18 years of age or older, so as long as you meet that age, you are good to go.
 However, just remember to never join any offshore sports betting site under the age of 18, as this will lead to funds confiscation and account termination.
 These books take their terms of service very seriously, as well they should.

 Virginia Sports Betting FAQ's

 What If My Bank Doesn’t Process My Credit Or Debit Card Deposit to Online VA Betting Sites?